sholly/jboss-monitoring-demo/README.md

 application_checkPrimesTimer_seconds{quantile="0.999"} 0.002228662

 ```
+### Viewing application metrics in the Openshift Console:
 Go to your openshift web console, choose the Developer view, then click monitoring.
 Choose the 'jboss-monitoring-demo'
 namespace, then choose the 'Metrics' tab.